 Nowadays, trampolines are no longer confined to gymnastics only rather, they are widely found in the backyards and other places.
 People jump on trampolines for fun and joy, kids love jumping on them.
 With time, trampoline construction has changed a lot.
-Now the trampolines come with age limit, weight limits, enclosure net, zipping system, and even with a ladder.
+Now the trampolines come with age limits, weight limits, enclosure net, zipping system, and even a ladder.
 Some trampolines come with a basketball hoop too.

 Additionally, they are available in various shapes like rectangular trampolines, square trampolines, round-shaped trampolines, octagonal trampolines, and so on.
 Even you can have a water trampoline to enjoy the summer.
 There are gymnastics trampolines, exercise trampolines, mini trampolines, and rebounders.
 Actually, you will get whelmed with the variations of trampolines.

 The first trampoline parks dated back to the early 1960s and now you can find trampoline parks near your house.
 They are very common and popular with kids.
-Seeing the usage of trampoline in modern times, it is really hard to related trampolines with World War II and NASA.
+Seeing the usage of trampolines in modern times, it is really hard to related trampolines with World War II and NASA.

 These were some of the trampoline history facts, we are really happy to share with you.
 We are quite sure that genuine trampoline lovers will be surprised to know those facts.
 It is a great habit to know the behind stories of our favorite things.
 We hope you are really delighted after going through the facts.